Pumpkin Carving

 The original lanterns of centuries ago were apparently carved from gourds and turnips, since pumpkins were exclusively found in the New World, which had yet to be discovered by Europeans at that time - the use of the pumpkin did not begin until after the immigration of Celtic people to America in relatively recent history, so the modern jack-o-lantern as conceived today is a uniquely American image.

-As a jack-o-lantern purist, I shun the prefabricated designs of store-bought stencils to guide the cutting, so the lantern retains the appearance of a somewhat imperfect cut, which I find aesthetically preferable (one of the few areas of my life in which I willingly accept imperfection).
+As a jack-o-lantern purist, I shun the prefabricated designs of store-bought stencils to guide the cutting, so the lantern retains the appearance of a somewhat imperfect cut, which I find aesthetically preferable (one of the few areas of my life in which I cheerfully accept imperfection).
 There's even something to be said for the extra character of the slightly aging jack-o-lantern - perhaps two or three days old - when the teeth begin to curl inward a bit as the pumpkin dries:

 Occasionally, I'm lucky enough to come across a pumpkin with a rind that's thin enough or soft enough to be quite translucent, which I consider to be a highly desirable quality because the entire object will glow as light passes through the rind: